erikaguti/Computing-Final/README.md

 Right now the model is specified for Spain.

-The code is divided in three folders: Load, Process, and Model
+The code is divided in three folders: Load, Process, Model, and test.

 Load:
 contains our data acquistion files